RoAD Benchmark: How LiDAR Models Fail under Coupled Domain Shifts and Label Evolution: Dataset Implementation Details

-The NCECE and VRCE objectives combine self-supervised and cross-entropy losses additively.
-To examine the effect of the self-supervised loss weight on knowledge transfer, we conducted an ablation study on W$\rightarrow$N using the PointNet++ backbone.
-The cross-entropy loss weight was fixed at 1.0, while the self-supervised loss weight (SSL coefficient) was varied across [0.01, 0.1, 1.0].
-Experimental settings, model selection, and evaluation protocols followed those described in the main paper.
+NCECE and VRCE combine a self-supervised loss and a cross-entropy (CE) loss additively.
+To study how the self-supervised loss weight (SSL coefficient) affects knowledge transfer, we conduct an ablation on W$\rightarrow$N with the PointNet++ backbone.
+We fix the CE loss weight to 1.0 and vary the SSL coefficient in \{0.01, 0.1, 1.0\}.
+All experimental settings, model selection, and evaluation protocols follow those in the main paper.

-The results are reported in \cref{tab:ssl_abl1} and \cref{tab:ssl_abl2}.
-All ablated SSL models outperform supervised models in the class-split setting under LP.
-However, extremely small (0.01) or large (1.0) SSL coefficients reduced performance, while a moderate value (0.1) achieved the best average performance across classes.
-As shown in \cref{fig:tsne_ssl_abl}, a moderate SSL objective encourages class embeddings to form meaningful structures around their prototypes.
-In contrast, an excessively large SSL weight caused embeddings to mix across classes, while an overly small weight failed to prevent neural collapse driven by the CE loss.
+\cref{tab:ssl_abl} reports the results.
+Both very small (0.01) and large (1.0) SSL coefficients degrade performance, whereas a moderate value (0.1) yields the best average performance across classes.
+Consistently, \cref{fig:tsne_ssl_abl} shows that a moderate SSL term encourages class embeddings to form coherent structures around their prototypes.
+By contrast, an excessively large SSL coefficient leads to cross-class mixing, while an overly small coefficient fails to mitigate CE-driven feature collapse.

-The SSL coefficient of 0.1, which we adopt as the default in the main paper, yielded the best performance in both CL settings in terms of ACC.
-Nevertheless, SSL models still do not surpass supervised ones under CL.
+We use an SSL coefficient of 0.1 as the default in the main paper; it gives the best ACC in both CL settings.
+Nevertheless, hybrid pretraining still does not outperform supervised pretraining under CL, as discussed in Section~4.4.